-The Diabetes Prevention Program is a covered benefit for Medicare Part B and C beneficiaries.
+The Diabetes Prevention Program is a covered benefit for Medicare Part B beneficiaries.
 For Medicare to cover your cost there will be benchmarks for you to meet, including class attendance and weight loss.
 DPP will be a one time benefit, meaning Medicare will pay for participants to enroll one time only.

 Medicare requires that participants have lab results in the ranges below.
 The blood test must have been taken within the last year.

 The Diabetes Prevention Program is a covered benefit for Priority Health Commercial members who have a prediabetes blood test result in the range shown below, a history of gestational diabetes or are at high risk for diabetes as determined by risk test available here: risk test link.

 If you live in Michigan, the Diabetes Prevention Program may be covered by grant funding.
 Attend an information session to learn more.

 There are many payment options available including use of flexible spending accounts, payment plans and scholarships.
 Please attend an information session to learn more.

 If you don’t qualify right now for the Diabetes Prevention Program, or if you’re not quite ready for the year long program, please take a look at some of the other no-cost, distance learning programs offered by the National Kidney Foundation of Michigan.